Joshua Tree to Death Valley Road Trip: 19 Key Stops & Routing

 Top Stops in Joshua Tree

 Start with our complete guide for JT, how to spend a day in Joshua Tree National Park and a whole article on Joshua Tree hikes.
 Be sure to leave some time for visiting the quirky art installations and sculpture gardens in Joshua Tree town.
-Here are the highlights:
+Here are the most popular stops in the park:

 A day in Joshua Tree: Barker Dam loop trail. two people hiking in the desert